-- After unloading, all trucks and trailers must be parked in designated areas. - Adults will not be allowed in the show ring, no adult assistance on youth day. - An animal shown in a Junior class cannot be shown in an Adult class. - Only one entry per class per exhibitor. - All milking animals must be milked out the morning of show day. - Dairy animals must be cleaned in areas specifically designated for dairy.
+- After unloading, all trucks and trailers must be parked in designated areas. - Adults will not be allowed in the show ring, no adult assistance on youth day. - An animal shown in a Junior class cannot be shown in an Adult class. - Only one entry per class per exhibitor. - Dairy animals must be cleaned in areas specifically designated for dairy.
 Washing in other areas is not allowed, and wash time is limited. - All dairy animals must be registered or leased in exhibitor's name.
 Registration paper must show name of youth showing the animal. - Purebred animals to be shown must be accompanied by registration papers in case questions arise with respect to their proper status, particularly age and breeding. - Exhibitors must wear white shirts (no names) or blouses with tan or white skirts or slacks and will be disqualified if they fail to comply with this rule.
 Bare feet or sandals are not allowed in barns or the show ring.
 Helpers in group classes must follow dress code also.
-Shoes or sneakers should be sturdy. - Champion ribbons for each breed will be awarded for Junior, Senior, and Grand Champion. - Classes to be shown in the following breeds:

-A) Ayrshire B) Brown Swiss Č) Guernsey D) Holstein E) Jersey F) Milking Shorthorn.
-Web Site: www.thewestfieldfair.com Page 25

-- Scoring for Fitting and Showmanship as follows: 50% appearance of animal; 50% showing animal in ring.
-Categories: Cleanliness; condition; grooming; clipping; leading; posing; showing animal to advantage; exhibitor appearance; poise, alertness, attitude. - Herdsman Contest: Judges will be designated by superintendent or other fair official.
+Shoes or sneakers should be sturdy. - Champion ribbons for each breed will be awarded for Junior, Senior, and Grand Champion. - Classes to be shown in the following breeds: - A) Ayrshire B) Brown Swiss C) Guernsey D) Holstein E) Jersey F) Milking Shorthorn. - Scoring for Fitting and Showmanship as follows: 50% appearance of animal: 50% showing animal in ring.
+Categories: Cleanliness; condition; grooming; clipping; leading; posing; showing animal to advantage; exhibitor appearance; poise, alertness, attitude.